mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 `tail -n 2 samplefile.txt`{{execute}}

--n 2option command will give you only last two lines of the file.
+-n 2 option command will give you only last two lines of the file.

 ### Permissions